 The vApp is a management construct that encapsulates one or more virtual machines running in the vSphere environment.
 The tenant vApp is a higher-level construct that allows vCloud Director to manage vApps and virtual machines running in a multi-tenant datacenter, or in a multi-tenant cloud, based on vSphere.

-Figure 8-1 shows the objects within a single organization that you can access with the vCloud API.
+Figure 8-1. vCloud API Object Taxonomy shows the objects within a single organization that you can access with the vCloud API.